ARIA in HTML

 role=link.
 To specify an explicit

-role=link is unnecessary.
+role=link is unnecessary in this instance.
 Similar for

 That said, there can still be instances where authors may need to specify an explicit role on an element that would (should) normally expose that role implicitly.
-This could be due to a few reasons. – such as lingering bugs or gaps in implementation of an element’s accessibility mapping, or to counter how browsers and assistive technologies will interpret certain patterns that have been identified as being problematic for users.
+This could for a few reasons. – such as lingering bugs or gaps in implementation of an element’s accessibility mapping, or to counter how browsers and assistive technologies will interpret certain patterns that have been identified as being problematic for users.

 role=main to a